 What Others See that We Can’t

-When people have clarity, there is no question that using drugs and alcohol are self-defeating.
-However, when we are in the grips of our addiction, we do not see reality.
-Many of us require a caring intervention by others to understand just how much harm we have inflicted, the damage to our relationships, and to know that there are still people willing to help.
+Using drugs and alcohol is self-defeating; however, we do not see reality when we are in the grips of our addiction.
+Many of us required a caring intervention by others to understand just how much harm we had inflicted, the damage to our relationships, and to know that there are still people willing to help.

 False Fronts Prevent Us from Seeing Clearly